qqmath/qqmath/README.md

  #### About me:

--  🦾 Worked in Data Science, Machine Learning, studied Applications of Approximation Theory (i.e. various Approximation Algorithms), Data Analysis.
+-  🦾 Worked in AI, Data Science, Machine Learning, Applications of Approximation Theory (i.e. various Approximation Algorithms), Fractal Analysis, Data Analysis.

-- 🌱 Learning LLMs and industrial machine learning, recommender systems.

 - 👯 Looking to collaborate with people looking for a data scientist and/or researcher for their projects.

-- 🤳 Data Analysis Skills: Spreadsheets, SQL, Tableau, Power BI, KNIME, Apache Spark, SAS.

-- 🤳 Coding Skills: PYTHON (PYTORCH, QISKIT, PENNYLANE, ANACONDA, JUPYTER, NUMPY, PANDAS, KERAS), R, LATEX, C++, TENSORFLOW.
-DATA VISUALIZATION (STREAMLIT, PYDECK, PLOTLY, PLOTLY.EXPRESS, ALTAIR) DATABASES (MYSQL, POSTGRESQL, HSQL, SQLITE, SQL, XML/XSL), MATHEMATICA, MATLAB.

 - 📫 How to reach me: https://viktoriiavoloshyna.com/, https://github.com/qqmath, https://www.linkedin.com/in/viktoriia-voloshyna-phd/.